Jean-Paul Rodrigue (2017), New York:

 all means of transport, revictualling and sheltering of

 troops.
-Today it refers to the set of
+In a contemporary setting, it refers to the set of

 for goods to be made available on markets or to specific